curv3d/curv/docs/language/README.rst

   Libraries of new shape operations can be written in Curv and distributed over the internet.
 * Rendering speed.
   Curv programs are compiled into efficient GPU code for fast rendering.
 * Interoperability with other programming languages.
-  Two way data interchange with external programs.
+(Future) Two way data interchange with external programs.
 The shape library can be embedded in other programming languages (like Javascript and Python).
 * Safety and security.